 In just a few days’ time, we will be only two weeks away from the sacred month of Ramadan.
 As we welcome this much anticipated month we also have to prepare ourselves mentally, physically, and emotionally for what lies ahead.
 Although it is one of the most cherished months in the Muslim religion it also comes with a great deal of commitment and sacrifice which we eagerly do for the pleasure of the Almighty.
 While this article will feature information pertaining to South Africa only- a country found at the most southern tip of Africa please click on the link below to get more information regarding Ramadan from around the globe.

-Ramadan in South Africa – depending on the sighting of the moon- is expected to begin on the 13th of April at sunset.
-The first day of fasting will commence on Wednesday the 14th of April.
-Due to the night preceding the day in the Islamic calendar, the first Tarawih is expected to take place on Tuesday evening.
+Ramadan in South Africa – depending on the sighting of the moon- is expected to begin on 2nd of April.
+The first day of fasting will commence on Saturday the 2nd of April.
+Due to the night preceding the day in the Islamic calendar, the first Tarawih is expected to take place on Friday evening.

 South Africa’s prayer times differ according to the provinces in which one resides.
 If you are closer to Cape Town the fasting period is longer with Gauteng and Kwa Zulu Natal being significantly shorter.
 In Pretoria, we will be fasting for just over 12 hours with Sehri beginning on the first day at 05:00 and Iftar at 17:56.
 However due to it being the beginning of our Winter season in the Southern Hemisphere; as the days progress our fasts will be getting shorter.